nesi/puppet-puppet/README.markdown

 * **pluginsync**: If this is set to `true` then plugins from modules will be synchronised from the puppetmaster.
 The default value is `false`.
 * **showdiff**: If this is set to `true` file changes will be reported as diffs in the puppet agent reports.
 The default value is `false`. **WARNING**: Enabling this may expose sensitive information as clear text in puppet reports, this setting should only be used for debugging and testing purposes.
 * **environment**: This sets the environment in the agent block.
 The default value is the same as the `environment` fact provided by facter.
+* **dns_alt_names**: Expects an array of names to add to the puppet master's certificate as aliases.
+The default is undefined which leaves this unconfigured.

 ## `puppet::conf`